-Reebok’s fitness masks are proof we’re living in a dystopian hellscape
+Reebok’s fitness masks point to an even more dystopian future

 The Symbiosis Mask

 Albert says this is the most ambitious of the masks.
-It involves a respirator embedded with organic matter—like algae or moss—that would purify the air by taking in carbon dioxide from the atmosphere and releasing oxygen.
-In this case, the mask would also filter out dangerous particles, like viruses.
+It involves a respirator embedded with organic matter—such as algae or moss—that would purify the air by taking in carbon dioxide from the atmosphere and releasing oxygen.
+In this case, the mask would also filter out dangerous particles, for instance, viruses.
 “We’ve already seen how algae is used to purify polluted air, so we think this could be a natural purification system on a mask,” Albert says.

 While Reebok isn’t actively working to produce any of these masks, Albert believes these renderings might inform how the company thinks about masks going forward.
-After all, the current crisis has made it clear that sports brands are going to have invest in fitness masks in the years to come.
+After all, the current crisis has made it clear that sports brands are going to have to invest in fitness masks in the years to come.
 In the future Albert envisions, a mask might be a prerequisite to working out.